git/git.github.io/rev_news/drafts/edition-81.md

-    - some tests could be added for code comments, as he wondered if tokens that often occur in natural language, like `"` and `&`, are still correctly handled when they appear in code comments.
+    - some tests could be added for code comments, as he wondered if tokens that often occur in natural language, like `"` and `&`, were still correctly handled when they appeared in code comments.

   Johannes agreed with the second point, but wasn't interested in working on the others.